kmsiitkgp/R-Scripts/README.md

-# R-Scripts
+# Scripts
-This repository contains all the scripts (R, Groovy, Python, bash ) that I have written.
+This repository contains all the scripts (R, Nextflow, Python, bash) that I have written.